Thomas O'Toole: Early life

-Newspaper career
+Career at The Washington Post

-In the summer of 1966, Howard Simons and Ben Bradlee of The Washington Post hired Tom O'Toole, as The Post was growing into a paper of national prominence.
-O'Toole immediately began covering the Lunar Orbiter program from the Jet Propulsion Laboratory in Pasadena.
+In the summer of 1966, Howard Simons and Ben Bradlee of The Washington Post hired O'Toole, as The Post was growing into a paper of national prominence.
+He immediately began covering the Lunar Orbiter program from the Jet Propulsion Laboratory in Pasadena.
 From there, his work covered aspects of the space program.
 His articles were frequently featured on the front page of the paper.
 O'Toole was twice nominated for the Pulitzer Prize and he was awarded the National Space Club Press Award in 1970.

 Around 1980, O'Toole was invited to work with Marvin Cetron on Cetron's first book about the future, Encounters with the Future.
 Cetron and O'Toole were both contributors to Omni, which collected some of the best science news and writing of the time.
 Cetron's sweeping predictions, largely gained from his insider position at the Navy Advanced Research Laboratory, were put into context and prose by O'Toole, who brought his own working knowledge of science to the project.
 The book was published by McGraw-Hill in 1982.

 O'Toole continued to cover space and energy, among other subjects, for The Washington Post.
 He visited Three Mile Island during the 1979 crisis at the Pennsylvania nuclear facility.
-He detailed the space shuttle program from its infancy, although he was in Pasadena covering deep space probe Voyager's encounter with Uranus when the shuttle Challenger blew up in January 1986.
+He detailed the Space Shuttle program from its infancy, although he was in Pasadena covering deep space probe Voyager's encounter with Uranus when the Space Shuttle Challenger blew up in January 1986.
 The Washington Post published a book later that year called Challengers: The Inspiring Life Stories of the Seven Brave Astronauts of Shuttle Mission 51-L, with 12 Post reporters contributing.
 O'Toole wrote Chapter One.

-On December 30, 1983, he wrote the article "Possibly as Large as Jupiter" in the Washington Post, which brought to the mainstream, the idea that another planet or object in our Solar System is to be discovered, and that we are in a complex and still mysterious Solar System.
+On December 30, 1983, he wrote the article "Possibly as Large as Jupiter" in the Washington Post, which documented the idea that another planet or object in the Solar System is yet to be discovered and that the Earth is in a complex and still mysterious Solar System.